ddaugher/backoffice_docs/source/modify-app/index.rst

-.. _`make your existing app work on Gigalixir`:
+.. _`make your existing app work on BackofficeDocs`:
 .. _`modifying existing app`:

-Modifying an Existing App to Run on Gigalixir
+Modifying an Existing App to Run on BackofficeDocs
 =============================================

-Whether you have an existing app or you just ran :bash:`mix phx.new`, the goal of this guide is to get your app ready for deployment on Gigalixir.
+Whether you have an existing app or you just ran :bash:`mix phx.new`, the goal of this guide is to get your app ready for deployment on BackofficeDocs.
 We assume that you are using Phoenix here.
 If you aren't, feel free to :ref:`contact us<help>` for help.
 As long as your app is serving HTTP traffic on :bash:`$PORT`, you should be fine.

 ..
 Important:: If you have an umbrella app, be sure to *also* see :ref:`umbrella`.